andeya/erpc/plugin/overloader/README.md

 ## overloader

-A plugin to protect teleport from overload.
+A plugin to protect erpc from overload.

 #### Test